Professional Corporation Definition

 A professional corporation is selective and protects your personal assets

 Professional corporations have rigid ownership rules.
 However, this entity type can limit your liability for colleagues’ malpractice while allowing you to be selective about your co-owners.
-This business structure might be the best choice for your legal, financial, and professional needs, but it’s important to speak to legal and financial experts before making a decision.
+This business structure might be the best choice for your professional needs, but it’s important to speak to legal and financial experts before making a decision.
+Find out more about how to form a professional corporation.

 We can help